Home › Blog › Customer Insight: Types, Benefits, Strategies, and Tools

 Consumer Insights vs. Market Research

-Market research and customer insights are two branches of the same tree.
+Market research and key consumer insights are two branches of the same tree.
 They have subtle differences that you should be clear about to utilize the data at your disposal.

 In brief, market research: